sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - Returns: informations about the updated metadata of the draft deposit

 - Notes: you must provide the external references using EPIC PIDs and therefore you need to be able to register new PIDs with an EPIC PID hosting institute using a registered prefix.
-It is possible to get a prefix through EUDAT, please use the contact form for this.
+It is possible to get a prefix through SURF, send an email through helpdesk@surfsara.nl or use the service desk.

 Command:

-``curl -X PATCH -H 'Accept:application/json-patch+json' -d '' "https://$SDR_HOST/api/objects/$NAMESPACE/$DEPOSIT_ID?token=$TOKEN"``
+``curl -X PATCH -H 'Accept:application/json-patch+json' -d '' "https://$SDR_HOST/api/objects/$NAMESPACE/$DEPOSIT_ID/files?token=$TOKEN"``

 .. _rest-api-ref-submit-draft-deposit-for-publication: